No matter how much you look forward to the holidays, family traditions and social activities can add a lot to your proverbial (and actual!) plate.

 Waiting for Santa or getting a jump start on a holiday meal can affect your sleep patterns, but small changes can put an end to sleepless nights.

-Sleep restores energy, boosts mood, lowers blood pressure and produces hormones that build muscle, fight infection and control appetite, says Lon Manson, MD, a family medicine physician at Scripps Clinic Rancho Bernardo.
+Sleep restores energy, boosts mood, lowers blood pressure and produces hormones that build muscle, fight infection and control appetite, says Katherine White, MD, a family medicine physician at Scripps Clinic Rancho Bernardo.

 Ease up on the caffeine, finish your workout three to four hours before bed and put away the phone an hour beforehand.
 Quiet distractions with a fan, earplugs or white noise.